ReactiveX/RxJava/README.md

 ### Type conversions

 Sometimes, a source or service returns a different type than the flow that is supposed to work with it.
 For example, in the inventory example above, `getDemandAsync` could return a `Single<DemandRecord>`.
-If the code example is left unchanged, this will result in a compile time error (however, often with misleading error message about lack of overload).
+If the code example is left unchanged, this will result in a compile-time error (however, often with a misleading error message about lack of overload).

 In such situations, there are usually two options to fix the transformation: 1) convert to the desired type or 2) find and use an overload of the specific operator supporting the different type.